 Details of how to apply for listed building consent can be found on the Planning Portal:

 Please note: an application for listed building consent will need to be accompanied by a heritage statement and we may need quite detailed information depending on the works, view the Heritage statements to find our what information must be covered.

-If you would like some advice before making a formal application you can get pre-application advice.
+If you would like some advice before making a formal application, view information about pre-application advice.

 Anyone can apply for a building to be listed to Historic England by completing an application form and providing the relevant information.
 Buildings are assessed by Historic England against selection criteria for the relevant building type, visit the GOV.UK website to view the selection criteria guidance.

 Listing can take some time and Historic England will prioritise buildings that are under immediate threat.
 Visit the Historic England website for information about the fast track listing service, but fees apply.